 Needle vs Wonderland Engine

-Needle is a plugin.
-Wonderland Engine is a 3D engine.
+Needle is Three.js with superpowers.
+Wonderland Engine is a next-gen 3D engine.

-Needle Engine packages Unity or Blender scenes into a web component.
+Needle Engine is "Three.js with superpowers" and plugins that package Unity or Blender scenes into web components.
 Wonderland Engine is a native engine with its own editor and optimized runtime.

-Needle Engine is convenient when you already work in Unity or Blender and want to export a simple and minimally interactive scene as a web component.
+Needle Engine is convenient when you already work in Unity or Blender and want to export a simple and minimally interactive scene as a web component, or if you use Three.js and want a convenience layer that provides, e.g. PhysX, networking, or particles.
 The plugin packages your project into GLTF/GLB/USDZ files that must be parsed by JavaScript, which slows down loading and makes protecting assets difficult.
-For small showcases the Needle plugin works well; for large, interactive web experiences that require high performance and full control over interactivity, Wonderland Engine is the clear choice.
+For small showcases or 3D websites the Needle plugin works well; for large, interactive web experiences that require high performance and full control over interactivity, Wonderland Engine is the clear choice.

 Why pick Wonderland Engine?